-Have your dealer replace this filter every 30,000 miles (48,000 km) under normal conditions.
-It should be replaced every 15,000 miles (24,000 km) if you drive primarily in urban areas that have high concentrations of soot in the air, or if the air flow from the heating and cooling system/climate control system becomes less than usual.
+Have your dealer replace the filter when this service is indicated by a maintenance message on the information display or multi-information display (depending on the models).
+It should be replaced every 15,000 miles (24,000 km) if you drive primarily in urban areas that have high concentrations of soot in the air, or if the flow from the heating and cooling system/climate control system becomes less than usual.